CUBRID/cubrid-manual/en/sql/schema/table.rst

 	<referential_action> ::=
 	CASCADE | RESTRICT | NO ACTION  | SET NULL

 **NOT NULL Constraint**

 	A column for which the **NOT NULL** constraint has been defined must have a certain value that is not **NULL**.
 The **NOT NULL** constraint can be defined for all columns.
 An error occurs if you try to insert a **NULL** value into a column with the **NOT NULL** constraint by using the **INSERT** or **UPDATE** statement.

-	In the following example, if you input NULL value on the ID column, it occurs an error because id column cannot have NULL value.
+	In the following example, if you input NULL value on the *id* column, it occurs an error because *id* column cannot have NULL value.

 	.. code-block:: sql